Vesylum/dark-souls-3-cheat-sheet/README.md

 ### Offline Availability

 The checklist registers a service worker so that once the page has been loaded, its assets are cached for offline use.
+When the service worker updates, caches from older versions are removed so the newest deployment replaces outdated files.
 If updates to the site don't appear after reloading, clear your browser data to force the service worker to fetch the latest files.

 ## Contribution Guide